YahooArchive/mojito/docs/dev_guide/code_exs/dynamic_assets.rst

         <head>
           <script type="text/javascript">
             // Changes background color of the header.
-            // Note: JavaScript code should not be hard coded into the view template.
+            // Note: JavaScript code should not be hard coded into the template.
 It's done
             // here to simplify the code example. function setColor(id, color) {
               document.getElementById(id).style.backgroundColor = color;